What Is A Domain Name and Why Do I Need One?

 Subdomains

 We thought we should also mention subdomains.
 A subdomain is also known as a third level domain and is an extra part of a domain name.
-They are viewed as separate websites by the search engines, so creating subdomains can help improve your sites SEO.
+They are viewed as separate websites by the search engines, so creating subdomains can help improve your site’s SEO.
 Specifically, a good time to use a subdomain is for a blog.
 It might look like https://blog.nameexperts.com.

 How To Choose The Right Domain Name

-Now that we’ve answered what is a domain name, we want to help you choose the right domain name that accurately reflects your business.
-You want to be easy for your target market to remember and be something that is timeless.
-Your domain name broker can help you find the perfect domain name and get you started with the process that goes along with it.
+Now that we’ve answered what is a domain name, we want to help you choose a strong domain name that accurately reflects your business.
+Ideally, you want to be easy for your target market to remember and be something that is timeless.

-Start by doing some research on keywords that are relevant for your business.
-Whether it’s the name of your business or another keyword that relates to your business and you want to rank for, this type of domain name will help improve your site’s SEO.
-Another tip is to keep your domain short and memorable.
-You want it to stand out but be easy to remember – try to keep it three words or less.
+Begin by doing some research on keywords that are relevant for your business.
+Whether it’s the name of your business or another keyword that relates to your business and you want to rank for it, this type of domain name will help improve your site’s SEO (search engine optimization).

-You also want to make sure you avoid numbers and hyphens.
-People won’t remember where they go and they might mistype.
-Which leads us into another tip for choosing your domain name, make sure it is easy to spell.
-Shy away from words with multiple spells or might be difficult to pronounce.
-Think long term, you want a domain name that supports the growth of your business and will last for years to come.
+Shy away from words with multiple spelling variations or one that might be difficult to pronounce.
+Think long term.
+You want a domain name that supports the growth of your business and will last for years to come.
 Changing your domain name later can really hurt your business.

 Subscribe for More Domain Buying & Selling Advice